microbiomedata/nmdc-runtime/README.md

 2. Start/restart your development stack: `$ make up-dev`
 3. Ensure the endpoint function whose performance you want to profile is defined using `async def` (as opposed to just `def`) ([reference](https://github.com/joerick/pyinstrument/issues/257))

-Then, submit an HTTP request with a special query parameter that activates the performance profiler.
+Then—with all of that done—submit an HTTP request that includes the URL query parameter: `profile=true`.
 Instructions for doing that are in the sections below.

 <details>
 <summary>Show/hide instructions for <code>GET</code> requests only (involves web browser)</summary>

-1. In your web browser, visit any Runtime API URL, but add the `profile=true` query parameter to the URL.
+1. In your web browser, visit the endpoint's URL, but add the `profile=true` query parameter to the URL.
 Examples:
    ```diff
    A. If the URL doesn't already have query parameters, append `?profile=true`.
    - http://127.0.0.1:8000/nmdcschema/biosample_set